Details

 All events are free and open.

-SUNDAY, March 2, 12:15 p.m. — Chapel Tour —Tour the nearly 100-year-old Princeton University Chapel, designed by renowned Gothic Revival architect Ralph Adams Cram, and explore its rich history, stained-glass windows, furnishings, and memorials.
+SUNDAY, June 8, 12:15 p.m. — Chapel Tour — Tour the nearly 100-year-old Princeton University Chapel, designed by renowned Gothic Revival architect Ralph Adams Cram, and explore its rich history, stained-glass windows, furnishings, and memorials.
 Binoculars are welcome.
 Admission is free, and each tour is limited to 24 participants.
 To reserve your spot or for more information, contact [email protected].
-Spring 2025 tour dates - Apr 6.
+Chapel tours will resume in the Fall Term.

 Princeton University Chapel Staff